ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/11_RNAdata_QAsses_transcript.md

 ---------------------------------
 ### Code:

-1. Examine RNA-seq representation of the assembly: capture and count all reads that map to the assembled transcript (proper pairs and improper or orphan read alignments)
+1. Examine RNA-seq representation of the assembly: capture and count all reads that map to the assembled transcript (proper pairs and improper or orphan read alignments).
+	-  Align reads to transcriptome assembly using bowtie2.
-	- build bowtie2 index for the transcriptome:
+		Build bowtie2 index for the transcriptome:
 	`bowtie2-build --threads 10 ~/scratch/private/transcriptome/trinity_out_dir/Trinity.fasta
  	Trinity_index.fasta`
 	- Align to capture statistics